image-rs/deflate-rs/README.md

 [![Build Status](https://travis-ci.org/image-rs/deflate-rs.svg)](https://travis-ci.org/image-rs/deflate-rs)[![Crates.io](https://img.shields.io/crates/v/deflate.svg)](https://crates.io/crates/deflate)[![Docs](https://docs.rs/deflate/badge.svg)](https://docs.rs/deflate)

 An implementation of a [DEFLATE](http://www.gzip.org/zlib/rfc-deflate.html) encoder in pure rust.
 Not a direct port, but does take some inspiration from [zlib](http://www.zlib.net/), [miniz](https://github.com/richgel999/miniz) and [zopfli](https://github.com/google/zopfli).
-The API is based on the one in the [flate2](https://crates.io/crates/flate2) crate that contains bindings to zlib and miniz.
+The API is based on the one in the [flate2](https://crates.io/crates/flate2) crate that contains bindings, zlib miniz_oxide, and miniz.

-So far, deflate encoding with and without zlib and gzip metadata (zlib dictionaryies are not supported yet) has been is implemented.
-Speed-wise it's not quite up to miniz-levels yet (between 10% and twice as slow for most files, seems to be slow on very small files, close to miniz on larger ones).
+Deflate encoding with and without zlib and gzip metadata (zlib dictionaries are not supported) is supported.
+No unsafe code is used.

+This library is now mostly in maintainance mode, focus being on the rust-backend of [flate2](https://crates.io/crates/flate2) instead.

 # Usage:
 ## Simple compression function: